vert-x/mod-mongo-persistor/README.md

 Where `message` is an error message.

+### Command

+Runs an arbitrary MongoDB command.

+Command can be used to run more advanced MongoDB features, such as using Mapreduce.
+There is a complete list of commands at http://docs.mongodb.org/manual/reference/command/.

+An example that just pings to make sure the mongo instance is up would be:

+    {
+        "action": "command",
+        "command": "{ ping: 1 }"
+    }

+You would expect a result something like:

+    {
+        "result": {
+            "serverUsed":"localhost/127.0.0.1:27017",
+            "ok":1.0
+        },
+        "status":"ok"
+    }

 ### writeConcern

 The operations save, update and delete have an optional field called "writeConcern".
 Setting this property in your request